NargesEl/My-Portfolio/README.md

 I am an aspiring data scientist with a background in education and linguistics.
 I recently graduated from the data science bootcamp at Spiced Academy.
 During this bootcamp I learned Python and SQL.
 I worked on data wrangling, visualization, training predictive modeling.
 I worked with Docker, AWS, MondoDB, Postgres, Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn, TensorFlow, Spacy and more.

-For more you can check out my academic & professional details on my [LinkedIn](https://www.linkedin.com/in/nelazm/).
+At the end of this page you can see some of my acquired certificates.
+For more you can check also out my academic & professional details on my [LinkedIn](https://www.linkedin.com/in/nelazm/).

 Below you can have a look at some of my projects.